How this CS took the startup route with LetsVenture - an online platform that facilitates angel investing in start-ups

 Constant learning and education will come in handy in this profession.
 An LLB provided me with immense exposure to the legal side of this profession.

 Explore as much as you can and convince yourself that not even the sky is a limit to your learning.

-Never look at the size of an organisation, but the lessons to be learnt in the process.
+Never look at the size of an organization, but the lessons to be learned in the process.
 Have a bigger picture and do not be afraid of failure.
 This is the best teacher.